isabel-dlai/cherry-tomatoes/README.md

+# Cherry Tomatoes

-# Drawing Tutor
+**Custom Drawing Tutorials**

 An AI-powered web application that helps users learn to draw by generating step-by-step tutorials.
 Users can either upload an image or provide a topic, and the app generates a 4-panel visual tutorial showing the standard artistic progression from basic shapes to finished drawing.

 ## Features

 - **Dual Input Modes**: Upload an image or enter a topic
-- **4-Panel Tutorial Generation**: Basic shapes → Rough sketch → Line work → Shading
+- **4-Panel Tutorial Generation**: Basic shapes → Rough sketch → Shading → Final details
-- **Tutorial History**: Save and revisit all your generated tutorials
+- **localStorage Tutorial History**: Save and revisit tutorials in your browser
+- **10 Accent Color Themes**: Customize the UI with your preferred color
 - **Clean, Modern UI**: Built with React and TailwindCSS
-- **Fast API Backend**: Powered by FastAPI and MongoDB
+- **Fast API Backend**: Powered by FastAPI with optional MongoDB
+- **Responsive Design**: Viewport-fitted layout optimized for artists

 ## Architecture